lcharette/UF_MarkdownPages/README.md

 # Help and Contributing

 If you need help using this sprinkle or found any bug, feels free to open an issue or submit a pull request.
 You can also find me on the [UserFrosting Chat](https://chat.userfrosting.com/) most of the time for direct support.
-You can also contribute to this sprinkle by buying me coffee :
+You can also contribute to this sprinkle by buying me coffee.

 # Installation
 Edit UserFrosting `app/sprinkles.json` file and add the following to the `require` list : `"lcharette/uf_markdownpages": "^1.0.0"`.
 Also add `MarkdownPages` to the `base` list.
 For example: